hqadeer/nba_scrape/README.md

 2) Support for team stats.

-3) Wrapper support for more sophisticated database queries.
-I.e., pulling a player's stats for a specified range of seasons.

-4) Write tests to check timing and correctness of code.
+3) Write tests to check timing and correctness of code.

-5) Make utility installable via Pip.
+4) Make utility installable via Pip.